UCANR-IGIS/slideutils/README.md

 These utilities were originally part of the [`wrkshputils`](https://github.com/ucanr-igis/wrkshputils) package.
-They were split off into their own package mostly to make `wrkshputils` and because these functions only apply to slide content creators.
+They were split off into their own package mostly to make `wrkshputils` lighter, and because the functions in slideutils are generally only needed by slide content creators.

-# TODO

-that collectively represent a slide build, and i) make white pixels transparent (so they can be overlaid), and ii) generate HTML tags that can be inserted into a R Markdown HTML slide deck to animate the build.

-Create HTML pages containing hints and tips, populated by a Google Sheet, that can be embedded in a R Notebook as hints and solutions.
-Option to create bitly links.